Cadecraft/sheatfish/README.md

 - `new` - Create a new blank file

 - `open {filename or path}`/`e {filename or path}` -
-Open a .csv file and start editing
+Open a .csv file and start editing (you can also open a file with Sheatfish on the command line by putting its name as the first argument)

 - `save {optional: filename or path}`/`w {optional: filename or path}` - Save/write to a .csv file; if path not given, save to the current open file